 This type of butterfly has one of the longest lifespans among butterfly species.
 While most butterflies typically live for only a few weeks, the Mourning Cloak can survive up to 11 months.
 Their lifespan relies on their ability to hibernate during winter.

-As a caterpillar, it is a black-and-white speckled creature with red spots before assuming somber colors as an adult.
+As a caterpillar, it is a black-and-white speckled creature with red spots before assuming somber colors as adult butterflies.

 The Buckeye butterfly gets its name from the markings on its wings, which resemble the eye of a male deer.
 They are defense mechanisms against predators.